Licence Checker England

 6 April 2006

 The HMO public register is not available online.
 To obtain a copy, contact the Public Health Protection Unit: telephone 01670 623870 (available 8:30am-5pm Monday-Thursday, 8:30am-4:30pm Friday); email public.protection@northumberland.gov.uk.
 Required application documentation includes: completed HMO application form, HMO application guidance, 'fit and proper person' assessment form, and supporting documentation.
 A fit and proper person check is conducted using information from Northumbria Police and the Council Housing Benefit Department.
-Licence holders failing to comply with conditions may be issued a financial penalty notice of up to £30,000, prosecuted in court, have their licence reduced to one year, or have their licence revoked.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Note: if a late application is made, the unlicensed period may be deducted from the maximum five-year licence period to ensure equity with timely applicants.
 Property types covered: All HMOs with five or more occupants from two or more households sharing basic amenities.
-Includes shared houses and flats occupied by students and young professionals, properties converted into bedsits with some shared facilities, and properties converted into a mix of self-contained and non-self-contained accommodation..
+Includes shared houses and flats occupied by students and young professionals, properties converted into bedsits with some shared facilities, and properties converted into a mix of self-contained and non-self-contained accommodation.
 Exemptions or exclusions: HMOs with fewer than 5 occupants (though management standards still apply).
 Owner-occupied properties.
 Properties managed by public bodies.
-Properties regulated under other statutory frameworks..
+Properties regulated under other statutory frameworks.

 View HMO licensing info on council website